RachanaJayaram/RefactoringOOPerl/Working version/README.md

             -So I just wrote the grammar and the basic conversion All other loops work fine.
 But could have missed some conditions.

+Done with conditional statements.
+I haven't figured out a way to handle cases like when the user enters an else condition before an If.
+Otherwise if the syntax is right the statement get's converted properly.